hardpixel/systemd-manager/README.md

 # Systemd Manager
-Gnome Shell extension to manage systemd services
+Gnome Shell extension to manage systemd services.

 ## About
 Systemd Manager is a Gnome Shell Extension which allows you to start/stop systemd services via a menu in the status area in the top panel.
 You can preselect which services should be shown in the extension preferences dialog.